 Foreign Service Educational Foundation records

-- Foreign Service Educational Foundation (Corporate Entity)
+- Foreign Service Educational Foundation (Organization)

 The Foundation and SAIS came about through the efforts of Christian Herter, a Congressman from Massachusetts, and Paul Nitze, of the State Department's Office of Inter-American Affairs.
 The Foundation was composed of a group of people who not only agreed with Herter and Nitze that a school for international studies was needed and were willing to raise funds, but would also contribute their own time and money to build the school.